-GCNF is a non-political, non-profit entity incorporated in 2006.
-Funding for this survey and a follow-up survey in 2021 is being provided, in part, by the United States Department of Agriculture under agreement number FX18TA-10960G002.
+GCNF is a non-political, non-profit entity.
+Funding for this survey and a follow-up survey in 2021 is provided, in part, by the United States Department of Agriculture; agreement number FX18TA-10960G002.

 REPUBLIC OF India

 SCHOOL MEAL PROGRAMS